Geometry of $CRS$ bi-warped product submanifolds in Sasakian and cosymplectic manifolds: bi-warped products of cosymplectic manifolds

-Using \eqref{struc} and the fact that $N_T$ is totally geodesic in $M^n$ (see, Remark \ref{R1}) with the orthogonality of vector fields, we find that $g(h(X, Y), \varphi Z)=0$, which is the first equality of (i).
-Similarly, we can prove the second equality of (i).
+Using the fact that $N_T$ is totally geodesic in $M^n$ (see Remark \ref{R:3.1}) with the orthogonality of vector fields, we find $g(h(X, Y), \varphi Z)=0$, which is the first equality of (i).
+Similarly, we have the second equality of (i).
 For (ii), we have